IEA-Task-43/digital_wra_data_standard/docs/iea43_wra_data_model-properties-measurement-location-measurement-location-properties-measurement-point-measurement-point-properties-mounting-arrangement-mounting-arrangement.md

 ## distance_from_mast_to_sensor_mm

-The distance, measured in millimeters, of edge of the mast to the center of the sensor.
+The distance, measured in millimeters, of edge of the mast to the centre of the sensor.

 `distance_from_mast_to_sensor_mm`